bikashdaga/blog/_posts/2020-10-03-jupyterhub.md

 title: "Tutorial: Stop Running Jupyter Notebooks from your Command Line!"
 ---

-Jupyter Notebooks provide a great platform to produce human-readable documents containing code, equations, analysis their descriptions.
-Some consider it a powerful tool for development when combining it with NBDev.
+Jupyter Notebook provides a great platform to produce human-readable documents containing code, equations, analysis, and their descriptions.
+Some even consider it a powerful development when combining it with NBDev.
 For such an integral tool, the out of the box start up is not the best.
 Each use requires starting the Jupyter web application from the command line and entering your token or password.
 The entire web application relies on that terminal window being open.
 Some might "daemonize" the process and then use [nohup](https://www.computerhope.com/unix/unohup.htm) to detach it from their terminal, but that's not the most elegant and maintainable solution.

-Lucky for us, Jupyter has already come up with a solution to this problem by coming out with an extension of Jupyter Notebooks that runs as a sustainable web application and has built in user authentication.
-To add a cherry on top it can be managed and sustained through Docker allowing for isolated development environments.
+Lucky for us, Jupyter has already come up with a solution to this problem by coming out with an extension of Jupyter Notebooks that runs as a sustainable web application and has built-in user authentication.
+To add a cherry on top, it can be managed and sustained through Docker allowing for isolated development environments.

-By the end of this post we will have a Jupyter Notebook instance which can be accessed on command without a terminal, from multiple devices within your network, and a much more user friendly authentication method.
+By the end of this post we will leverage the power of JupyterHub to access a Jupyter Notebook instance which can be accessed without a terminal, from multiple devices within your network, and a more user friendly authentication method.

 ## Prerequisites
 ---
-The technical requirements are basic Docker and command line skills.
+A basic knowledge of Docker and the command line would be beneficial in setting this up.

-Regarding hardware, I recommend doing this on the most powerful device you have and one that is on for most of the day, preferably all day.
-One of the benefits of this setup is that you will be able to use the Jupyter Notebook from any device on your network, but have all the computation happen on the device we configure.
+I recommend doing this on the most powerful device you have and one that is turned on for most of the day, preferably all day.
+One of the benefits of this setup is that you will be able to use Jupyter Notebook from any device on your network, but have all the computation happen on the device we configure.

 ## What is Jupyter Hub
 ---
 JupyterHub brings the power of notebooks to groups of users.
 The idea behind JupyterHub was to scale out the use of Jupyter Notebooks to enterprises, classrooms, and large groups of users.
-On the other hand, Jupyter Notebook is supposed to run in a local instance, on a single node, by a single developer.
+Jupyter Notebook, however, is supposed to run as a local instance, on a single node, by a single developer.
 Unfortunately, there was no middle ground to have the usability and scalability of JupyterHub and the simplicity of running a local Jupyter Notebook.
 That is, until now.

 JupyterHub has pre-built Docker images that we can utilize to spawn a single notebook on a whim, with little to no overhead in technical complexity.
-We are going to use the combination of Docker and JupyterHub to access Jupyter Notebooks from anytime, anywhere at the same URL.
+We are going to use the combination of Docker and JupyterHub to access Jupyter Notebooks from anytime, anywhere, at the same URL.

 ## Architecture
 ---
-At a high level the architecture is not complex and can even scale if you have more than one user you want to set this up for!

-1) Type in the IP address or host name of the machine JupyterHub is running on.

-2) Authenticate using username & password

-3) Start your server & you're good to go!
+The architecture of our JupyterHub server will consist of 2 services: JupyterHub and JupyterLab.
+JupyterHub will be the entry point and will spawn JupyterLab instances for any user.
+Each of these services will exist as a Docker container on the host.

 ![]({{ site.baseurl }}/images/jupyterhub/architecture.png)

 ## Building the Docker Images
 ---
-To build our at home JupyterHub server we will use the pre-built Docker images of JupyterHub & JupyterLab.
+To build our at-home JupyterHub server we will use the pre-built Docker images of JupyterHub & JupyterLab.

 ### Dockerfiles